 You can accept multiple payment options remotely, including credit and debit cards, electronic checks/ACH, and zero-fee digital bank payments.
 Customers can self-service and set up recurring payments, allowing an automated approach to making payments:

-- Digital payment portal: When you set up a digital payment portal, there's no need for your team to be there to manually collect the payment.
+- Digital payment portal.
+When you set up a digital payment portal, there's no need for your team to be there to collect the payment manually.
 You can offer customers 24/7 access to make payments while reducing your overheads.

-- Custom reminders: It can help to send a friendly reminder when payment is due, but not all clients are the same.
-You can create customer plans for each client or category, from within the software.
+- Custom reminders.
+It can help to send a friendly reminder when payment is due, but not all clients are the same.
+You can create custom plans for each client or category within the software.

-- Faster payment options: Paper checks may take weeks to arrive by mail, but the latest online payment options allow your customers to use a 'Pay Now' from within the digital invoice.
-It's fast, easy and means you get paid much faster..
+- Faster payment options.
+Paper checks may take weeks to arrive by mail, but electronic payment options allow your customers to use a 'Pay Now' from within the digital invoice.
+It's fast, easy, and means you get paid much faster.

 2. Increase efficiency to save time and money

 Payment information goes directly into your accounting system, eliminating data entry and reducing opportunities for errors and misunderstandings.